Chronic Myelogenous Leukemia Treatment (Patient) (cont.)

 After chronic myelogenous leukemia has been diagnosed, tests are done to find out if the cancer has spread.

 Staging is the process used to find out how far the cancer has spread.
 There is no standard staging system for chronic myelogenous leukemia (CML).
 Instead, the disease is classified by phase: chronic phase, accelerated phase, or blastic phase.
 It is important to know the phase in order to plan treatment.
-The following tests and procedures may be used to find out the phase:
+The information from tests and procedures done to detect (find) and diagnose chronic myelogenous leukemia is also used to plan treatment.

 There are three ways that cancer spreads in the body.